sandragodinhosilva/melange/docs/setup.md

 # Installation & Execution

-MeLanGE is designed as a [Snakemake](https://snakemake.readthedocs.io) workflow that allows all steps to be executed in parallel on a cluster.
+Melange is designed as a [Snakemake](https://snakemake.readthedocs.io) workflow that allows all steps to be executed in parallel on a cluster.

-## Step 0: MeLanGE dependencies
+## Step 0: Melange dependencies
-To run MeLanGE you need to have [conda](https://docs.conda.io/en/latest/) (or the simplest version - [miniconda](https://docs.conda.io/en/latest/miniconda.html)), [Snakemake](https://snakemake.readthedocs.io) and [Git](https://git-scm.com/) installed.
+To run Melange you need to have [conda](https://docs.conda.io/en/latest/) (or the simplest version - [miniconda](https://docs.conda.io/en/latest/miniconda.html)), [Snakemake](https://snakemake.readthedocs.io) and [Git](https://git-scm.com/) installed.

 ### Install conda